-Dental Crowns and bridges can be made of multiple different materials.
-Dr. Manduzzi generally prefers to use an amazingly strong ceramic material called zirconia, which is both aesthetic and strong enough to withstand virtually any amount of biting force.
+For crowns, Dr. Manduzzi generally prefers to use an amazingly strong ceramic material called Zirconia.
+Easily 3 times stronger than porcelain, our crowns are designed to be both aesthetically pleasing and strong enough to withstand virtually any amount of biting force.
 All crowns we provide for our patients are made in the USA with the most advanced materials and technology available today.

 A bridge is a viable way to replace a missing tooth or a few missing teeth.
 A bridge is essentially like two crowns on either side of a missing tooth with a fake tooth fused between them that rests on the missing tooth site.
 The missing tooth is replaced by anchoring it to its two neighboring teeth.